thunderbird/webext-support/wrapper-apis/BootstrapLoader/README.md

 ## The BootstrapLoader API

-This API is intended to help authors to convert their Legacy Bootstrap WebExtension for TB68 into a MailExtension for TB78.
+This API is intended to help add-on developers to convert their Legacy Bootstrap WebExtension for TB68 into a MailExtension for TB78.